JamesSkemp/words/content/post/review-panavise-portagrip-phone-holder-with-windshield-mount.md

 +++
-title = "Review: Panavise PortaGrip Phone Holder with Windshield Mount" summary = "The following is a review of the Panavise PortaGrip Phone Holder with Windshield Mount, which I received as part of the Amazon Vine program." draft = false comments = false date = "2014-02-18T19:11:32-06:00"
+title = "Review: Panavise PortaGrip Phone Holder with Windshield Mount" description = "The following is a review of the Panavise PortaGrip Phone Holder with Windshield Mount, which I received as part of the Amazon Vine program." draft = false comments = false date = "2014-02-18T19:11:32-06:00"